usfm-bible/tcdocs/proposals/2021/u21001_repository_structure.md

 Like issues against documents in the markers directory, issues againsts miscellaneous/ documents may spawn work items for the technical committee.

+This directory also includes such components as document templates as well as bits that go into the docs.

 ### grammar